 There is an annual schedule of meetings during the Year and all meetings were quorate.
 The annual schedule of meetings covers all statutory requirements.
 An annual skills audit seeks to maintain the balance of skills, experience and expertise of Governors and Governors make an annual declaration of the eligibility to serve as governors and complete an annual register of interest.
 There is a standing item on all agendas covering declarations of interest.
 Progress on implementation of actions from each meeting is reported and monitored at subsequent meetings.
-The Board also undertakes an annual self-assessment review.
+The Board undertakes an annual self-assessment review and has also undertaken an external governance review.
+The summary of the outcome of the external governance review is detailed below.